What Causes An IBS Flare-up: The Ultimate List (Dr. Farahat)

 Please read our complete guide about IBS and anxiety.

-4- Pain & Physical stress can trigger IBS flare-ups.
+4- Pain and physical stress can trigger IBS flare-ups.

 People with IBS may have much lower thresholds for pain (ref).
 Any physical stressor or painful condition can trigger a new IBS flare-up.